In-person presentations have been suspended due to the Covid-19 Pandemic, however virtual presentations are available.

 “Anita delighted K-3 students and teachers with her book and song as she played the ukulele.
 She is a thoroughly delightful and engaging presenter.” – The Nanton News

-Please make sure the books she is presenting are available to your students in your school library.
+Please make sure the books she is presenting are available to your students in your classroom and/or school library.
 Workshops also available.